 Once applied, wood putty takes a long time to dry, much longer than the drying wood filler.
 Some putty comes with a hardener, which helps the putty to dry and harden faster.
 The extended drying time is by far the biggest drawback of wood putty.
 Because it takes so much time to dry, there is a high chance of accumulating dust and thereby darkening the areas where you apply the putty.

-Wood putty comes in various colors, which makes it convenient to match it with the color of the stain used on the wood surface.
+Wood putty comes in various colors, making it convenient to match it with the color of the stain used on the wood surface.
 Putty is a suitable filling agent for outdoor furniture and other outdoor wooden items because of its weatherproof properties.

 Pros and Cons of Wood Putty

-Wood putty is an extremely versatile filling agent that you can use in your woodworking projects.
+Wood putty is a versatile filling agent that you can use in your woodworking projects.
 There are a few downsides to it as well.
 Here are some of the main pros and cons of wood putty:

-- Wood putty is a cost-effective solution to deal with defects and gaps in wood.
+- Wood putty is a cost-effective solution to deal with defects and gaps in the wood.

 - Oil-based putty behaves as an adhesive, so you may not need a wood sealer in many cases.